JochLAin/webpack-turnkey/README.md

 ### Customization

-Create your own `webpack.config.js` at the root of your project.
+Create your own `webpack.config.js` at the root of your project and run `webpack` command.

 ```javascript
 'use strict';